bbrfkr/suit/Roles/openstack_ntp/README.md

 # Role Name: openstack_ntp

 ## abstract
-This role executes basic network setting for openstack environment.
+This role executes ntp settings for openstack environment.

 ## procedures
-1. disable NetworkManager
+1. install chrony
-2. disable firewalld
-3. set hostname (hook reboot)
-4. edit hosts
-5. edit resolv.conf
-6. disable PEERDNS
+2. add entry ntp server to sync time
+3. add entry of network to allow to sync time (when target is controller node)
+4. enable and start chronyd

 ## tests (serverspec)
-1. check hostname
+1. check chrony is installed
-2. check hosts entries are available
+2. check chronyd service is running and enabled
-3. check dns servers are set
+3. check ntp servers are specified
-4. check be able to access internet
+4. check specified network is allowd to sync time
+5. check target server's time is syncronized actually

 ## tests (infrataster)
 nothing